Modeling the Spectral Diversity of Quasars in the Sixteenth Data Release from the Sloan Digital Sky Survey: Principal Component Analysis

 The number of eigenspectra retained for final modeling should improve the quality of fit without providing excessive flexibility that limits the ability to differentiate between redshift estimates.
-For comparison, the eBOSS pipeline used a seven parameter model consisting of the four B12 eigenspectra plus a quadratic polynomial in $\log\lambda$ to absorb unmodeled broadband signal.
+For comparison, \verb|Z_PCA| uses a seven-parameter model consisting of the four B12 eigenspectra plus a quadratic polynomial in $\log\lambda$ to absorb unmodeled broadband signal.
 We select an eigenspectrum basis consisting of the mean spectrum plus the first five eigenspectra shown in Figure~\ref{fig:pca}, hereafter referred to as the 6-vector model.
-Increasing the number of eigenspectra in the basis by one offers only a 1.7\% improvement on the median $\chi^2$ of the best fits.
+Increasing the number of eigenspectra in the basis by 1 offers only a 1.7\% improvement on the median $\chi^2$ of the best fits.
 More importantly, the inclusion of additional eigenspectra suppresses the distribution of $\Delta\chi^2$ to lower values.
-The median of the reduced $\Delta\chi^2$ distributions for a 5-, 6-, and 7-vector model are 1.440, 1.335, and 1.120, respectively.
+The medians of the reduced $\Delta\chi^2$ distributions for a 5-, 6-, and 7-vector model are 1.440, 1.335, and 1.120, respectively.
 The 16\% reduction from the 6-vector to 7-vector model is indicative of a poorer ability to distinguish between redshifts.

 We compare the performance of the 6-vector model to that of the B12 eigenspectra on the standard test sample.
-We evaluate the redshift estimates, the resulting reduced $\chi^2$ distributions, and reduced $\Delta \chi^2$ distributions from the two models.
+We evaluate the redshift estimates, the resulting reduced $\chi^2$ distributions, and reduced $\Delta \chi^2$ distributions from both models.
+The best fits and redshift estimates derived from the B12 eigenspectra in this work differ from \verb|Z_PCA| in a few key ways: we mask pixels blueward of 1216~\AA~in the rest frame as determined from \verb|Z_PCA| during fitting rather than correcting for optical depth, we do not include a quadratic polynomial or apply extinction corrections to the spectra (we devote Section~\ref{subsec:additionalTests} to testing these corrections), and the redshift search window is inclusive of the range about a spectrum's \verb|Z_PCA| estimate but limited to the wavelength coverage of the 6-vector model eigenspectra.
+For the complete description of \verb|Z_PCA|, we refer the reader to Section~4.4 of \citet{lyke20}.
 We reject 21 spectra that achieved the best fit at the bounds of the trial redshift range for either the B12 or 6-vector model from all further analyses.
 These objects are primarily misclassified stars, galaxies, or quasars with a true redshift value outside the specified search range.